 For more Upper Michigan waterfalls, check out our digital Michigan waterfall map.

 Beaver Creek to Little Carp River to South Mirror Lake to Summit Peak Loop – Summit Peak Scenic Area

 Elevation Gain: 622ft

-This is a lovely trail that takes you through a beautiful marsh, lake, and forest.
+This lovely trail takes you through a beautiful marsh, lake, and forest.

-While enjoying this hike, you’ll come across fun boardwalk crossings and dense forests.
+While enjoying this hike, you’ll encounter fun boardwalk crossings and dense forests.
 It’s a great hike if you want to feel surrounded by nature and the beauty of an old-growth forest.